-More Case Studies with I & H Sections
+More case studies with I & H sections

 MIPIM Green Building Award for Kraanspoor office building with ArcelorMittal steel

-Up until the mid 1970’s the NDSM Naval Yard was still fully operational on the site.
-Abandoned since then, this rich industrial asset, comprising docks, hangars and port infrastructures provided opportunities for creating new urban activities.
+Up until the mid 1970s the NDSM Naval Yard was still fully operational on the site.
+Abandoned since then, this rich industrial asset comprising docks, hangars, and port infrastructures provided opportunities for creating new urban activities.
 A town plan developed by the city provided for the establishment on the site of offices, business premises, cultural amenities, shops and, in the long term, also 7000 apartments.

 The new project is built on an imposing concrete structure which also serves as a crane rail with two loading cranes.
 This structure is 270 m long, 8.7 m wide and 13.5 m high.
 Based on the alternative OTH office proposal, the town plan has been modified to prevent the destruction of this work and therefore to allow its redevelopment.

 The concept behind the project is quite simple.
-It comprises a large transparent rectangular box 12.6 m wide and 10.6 m high, separated from the concrete structure and resting on steel posts which within the structural frame.
+It comprises a large transparent rectangular box 12.6 m wide and 10.6 m high, separated from the concrete structure and resting on steel posts within the structural frame.
 The architectural project favours moderate volumes and treatments in order to preserve the industrial character of the structure.

 Structure and floors

-The façade provides optimum natural lighting, good heating performance and also gives an unrestricted view of the outside environment.
+The facade provides optimum natural lighting, good heating performance, and also gives an unrestricted view of the outside environment.

 An environmental response